dnth/dnth.github.io/content/portfolio/how_to_deploy_od_model_on_cpu_at_60_fps/index.md

 {{< /notice >}}

-After the training completes, you can use run an inference on the model by utilizing the `demo.py` script in the same folder.
+After the training completes, you can use run inference on the model by utilizing the `demo.py` script in the same folder.

 ```bash
 python tools/demo.py video -f exps/example/custom/yolox_s.py -c /path/to/your/yolox_s.pth --path /path/to/your/video --conf 0.25 --nms 0.45 --tsize 640 --device [cpu/gpu]